alexamies/buddhist-dictionary/data/dictionary/corpus-readme.txt

 Plain Text: The plain text source document that the markdown is based on.
   Used for word frequency analysis.

+Translator: The original translator that translated the document from Sanskrit or other language to Chinese.

+Reference: The reference in the Tripitaka, usually Taisho, including volume, number, and scroll.

 Notes:
 (1) Only UTF-8 is supported